 - allow readers to locate and verify your sources;

 - avoid plagiarism (see below).

 There are many different styles for in-text citations and reference lists.
 Two commonly used citation styles are Harvard style for various disciplines, and American Psychological Association (APA) for Psychology.
-Consult the citation guides to find more citation styles and details on how to cite.
+Consult the citation guide of your chosen style to find details on how to cite.

 Wageningen University & Research has no regulations on citation styles.
 When you publish, you will find that journals often have their own citation formats that you need to follow.